NuGet/docs.microsoft.com-nuget/docs/create-packages/native-files-in-net-packages.md

 ### Runtime assets

-Runtime assets are copied to the output directory on build and publish, and the .NET SDK generates the `deps.json` with all the RID-specific asset information.
+Runtime assets are .NET managed assemblies copied to the output directory on build and publish, and the .NET SDK generates the `deps.json` with all the RID-specific asset information.
 NuGet will select runtime assets from `runtimes/{rid}/lib/{tfm}/`, and if that doesn't exist, then it will fall back to `lib/{tfm}/`.
 The best `{rid}` directory is selected first, followed by `{tfm}`.
+However, in this scenario of creating a .NET package with native libraries, it is recommended to use `runtimes/` because if `lib/` is used, NuGet will think the package is compatible with projects using `packages.config`, but those projects will fail at runtime because the native assets will not be copied.

 ### Native assets